Miniature Agapanthus to plant...

 Two recycled roses in here (which I've now identified as Cecile Brunner) are showing tendencies to climb, and they must come out.
 A third is climbing and looks a bit like the Gerbe rose, which I already grow - not my most favourite pink climber (sorry).
-The Iris japonica can stay in the middle of this garden - a whole swathe on the edge is to be dug out.
+Iris confusa can stay in the middle of this garden - a whole swathe on the edge is to be dug out.
 A couple of peonies can shift over to be neared the others.
 They're all still smallish.

 Memo to self - this is NOT a suitable place for miniature Agapanthus (winter frost).
 Sparkling light-bulb thought - space for new roses!
 Hee hee.
 Right.
 I'm going to need some warm gardening clothes, but I can do this serious big dig.